mohanapriya78/sql-task3-food/README.md

-# Task 3: Writing Basic SELECT Queries
+# Food Ordering System - SQL Queries

 ## 📌 Project Overview

-This project demonstrates how to retrieve data from a **Food Ordering System** database using SQL.
-It covers basic SQL `SELECT` statements, filtering data with conditions, sorting records, and limiting query results.
+This project demonstrates fundamental SQL query operations using a **Food Ordering System** database.
+It includes retrieving data with `SELECT` statements and summarizing data using aggregate functions.

+The project helps learners understand how to filter, sort, group, and analyse data stored in a relational database.

-## 🎯 Objective
+## 🎯 Objectives

+### Task 3 – Writing Basic SELECT Queries
 - Retrieve data from one or more tables.
-- Use `SELECT` statements to display records.
+- Display all columns or selected columns.
+- Filter records using `WHERE`.
-- Apply filtering using `WHERE`, `AND`, `OR`, `LIKE`, and `BETWEEN`.
+- Use `AND`, `OR`, `LIKE`, and `BETWEEN`.
-- Sort data using `ORDER BY`.
+- Sort records using `ORDER BY`.
 - Limit the number of returned rows using `LIMIT`.

+### Task 4 – Aggregate Functions and Grouping
+- Summarize data using aggregate functions.
+- Calculate totals, averages, maximum, minimum, and counts.
+- Group records using `GROUP BY`.
+- Filter grouped results using `HAVING`.

 ## 🛠️ Tools Used